1929 E. M. Skinner Pipe Organ, Opus 769

 Where does All Hallows’ Skinner organ figure into all of this?
 In the aftermath of the fire in January of 1929, a committee made up of Messrs.
 A. B. Parvin, William T. Pringle, and William H. Rohrer, set about to purchase a new pipe organ for All Hallows Church.
 The Skinner Organ Company was chosen and was able to rush the installation, not something they often did, so the organ could be used on Christmas Eve of that year.

 From the Skinner Organ Company history, it is clear that All Hallows’ pipe organ is a typical Skinner, bearing the influence from his fruitful trip abroad in the late 1920s.
 There appears to be only subtle influence from G. Donald Harrison, even though he and Skinner were building several important organs together around the time of its completion.
 The organ includes examples of imitative reed stops such as the Clarinet, Oboe, and Trumpet, flute stops like the Concert Flute, and Rohrflöte, two very realistic narrow-scale string stops, the Salicional and Voix Celeste, and two Diapasons, the one on the Great division being rich and sonorous, while the one on the Swell division provides foundation and can be used as a solo string voice as well.
 The pedal 16’ Open Diapason or Contrabass, as the pipes are labeled, adds gravity to the instrument with its purr.
 Though few in number, the higher-pitched voices add clarity to the unison voices, and a Mixture III on the Swell provides brilliance in full combinations.
-Overall, the organ exhibits all of the symphonic characteristics, attention to detail, and mechanical ingenuity that a Skinner would have, making it quite useful and pleasant.
+Overall, the organ exhibits all of the tonal characteristics, attention to detail, and mechanical ingenuity that a Skinner would have, making it quite useful and pleasant.
 It is these qualities that made Skinner’s instruments the “Duesenbergs of pipe organs.”
-In addition, there are known to be at least three to four different opus numbers of pipework from other Skinner contracts in All Hallows’ instrument, most likely pulled from other jobs to speed up the building process in the shop; something rather uncommon.
+In addition, there are known to be four different opus numbers of pipework from other Skinner contracts in All Hallows’ instrument, most likely pulled from other jobs to speed up the building process in the shop; something rather uncommon.
 It is very apparent that great attention to detail was made during the tonal finishing of this organ because it is highly successful.
-This process was most likely personally managed by Mr. Skinner in an attempt at a “weekly” sales pitch, as it were, to one particular pipe organ aficionado/philanthropist; Cyrus Curtis!
+This process was most likely not personally managed by Mr. Skinner, but it could not have gone unnoticed by the firm that this organ would play as a “weekly” sales pitch, as it were, to one particular pipe organ aficionado/philanthropist; Cyrus Curtis!

 In 2004, Patrick J. Murphy & Associates of Stowe, Pa. re-leathered the organ console’s leather components.
 The chests were re-leathered in 2007, and two new ranks were added where space had originally been prepared for a Second Open Diapason on the Great and a Dulciana on the Choir.
 A Grave Mixture II and a 2’ Piccolo were added to these divisions, respectively.
 The blower and motor were restored in 2011 after flooding.
-Although it was proposed to re-voice some pipework (such as the Choir Concert Flute to be re-voiced as a Quintadena!), and replace the organ console in the 1960’s, neither occurred.
+Although it was proposed to re-voice some pipework (such as the Choir Concert Flute to be re-voiced as a Quintadena!), and replace the organ console in the 1960’s, neither occurred, although the reed stops were cleaned by TRIVO Company, Hagerstown, Maryland in 1967.

 In 2014, as part of chancel remodeling, All Hallows elected to have Opus 769 re-wired for safety and reliability, focusing special attention on the console, which caused ciphers, dead notes, and other occasional problems, even very strangely, electrocution to the organist!
-Despite a mostly working combination action, it was quite limited in its capabilities and decidedly replaced with an Opus Two control system.
+Despite a mostly working combination action, it was quite limited in its capabilities and decidedly replaced with an Opus-Two control system.
 The console is now state-of-the-art and aesthetically and mechanically in excellent condition, and the organ (and organist!) have an immensely wider range of registration capabilities necessary for the liturgy and recitals.
-In mid-2019, the Clarinet, one of the four reed stops was restored and the church plans to continue to restore one reed each year until they have all been brought back to their 1929 splendor.
+In 2019, a 4-year project to restore each of the organ’s reed ranks back to their 1929 splendor was begun starting with the Clarinet in 2019 and the Trumpet in 2020.

 Specification